 Delivery of the program is through distance learning, meaning that learners can study at times that are convenient to them.
 They can also easily communicate with their tutors and each other wherever they are in the world.

 Primarily this three year program is based around supported online distance learning via a learning management system, providing flexibility and complete interaction every step of the way.
 Learners will be supported by the CNet team, specialist academic staff and industry specialists, all with the aim of creating an enriched shared learning experience.
-Each year there is an optional Bootcamp in Cambridge, UK for those that can attend.
+There is an optional Bootcamp held regularly in Cambridge, UK for those that can attend.

 On average, learners commit the equivalent of approximately 10 hours of study to the program per week during trimester time, however this study can be taken at your own pace and undertaken at a convenient time for you.
 However, the deadlines that are given for your assessed work are strict and must be met.